The Little Black Egg

-"The Little Black Egg" is a song first performed by Daytona Beach, Florida garage band The Nightcrawlers in 1965.
+"The Little Black Egg" is a song first performed by Daytona Beach, Florida garage band the Nightcrawlers in 1965.
 It was a minor hit in both the US and Canada, reaching number 85 on the US Billboard charts in 1967, while doing slightly better in Canada, where it hit number 74.
-The song has been since covered by multiple artists including Inner City Unit, The Lemonheads, Neighb'rhood Childr'n, Tarnation, The Primitives and The Cars.
-It was The Nightcrawlers' only hit.
+The song has been since covered by multiple artists including Inner City Unit, the Lemonheads, Neighb'rhood Childr'n, Tarnation, the Primitives and the Cars.
+It was the Nightcrawlers' only hit.

 Original recording

-The song was written in 1965 for an Easter concert, in which the band opened for The Beach Boys.
-The song was originally recorded in 1965 by sound engineer Lee Hazen and released on Hazen's record label Lee Records; the 1965 release became a regional hit in The Nightcrawlers' home state of Florida and in the Midwest.
+The song was written in 1965 for an Easter concert, in which the band opened for the Beach Boys.
+The song was originally recorded in 1965 by sound engineer Lee Hazen and released on Hazen's record label Lee Records; the 1965 release became a regional hit in the Nightcrawlers' home state of Florida and in the Midwest.
 The song was re-released on Kapp Records in 1966, finally charting nationally in both the US and Canada early the following year.
-Allmusic reviewer Matthew Greenwald describes the song as a "slightly bizarre nursery rhyme", with lyrics about a rotten bird's egg.
-Other explanations claim the song referenced miscegenation in segregated Florida.
+AllMusic reviewer Matthew Greenwald describes the song as a "slightly bizarre nursery rhyme", with lyrics about a rotten bird's egg.

 Other versions

-"The Little Black Egg" was included in the influential compilation album Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968, on the 1998 CD reissue, as a bonus track.
+"The Little Black Egg" was included in the influential compilation album Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968 on the 1998 CD reissue, as a bonus track.

-Ohio punk band The Pagans recorded the song in the late 1970s.
-In 1981, during recording sessions for Shake It Up, members of The Cars recorded a version featuring Ric Ocasek on lead vocals.
+Ohio punk band the Pagans recorded the song in the late 1970s.
+In 1981, during recording sessions for Shake It Up, members of the Cars recorded a version featuring Ric Ocasek on lead vocals.

 The song was later stripped of Ocasek's vocals and re-sung by fashion model Bebe Buell, whom Ocasek had befriended.
 The version with Buell's vocals was included on her 1981 EP Covers Girl;

 the Cars' version was released on 1995's Just What I Needed anthology.

-Other recordings of "The Little Black Egg" include a 1991 version by The Primitives, released on their Galore album; a 1993 version by The Lemonheads, released on their Into Your Arms CD single; a 1966 version by The Music Explosion featuring lead singer Jamie Lyons, available on their Anthology CD; and a 1997 version by the Paula Frazer-led country band Tarnation, released on their Mirador album.
-Allmusic reviewer Stephen Thomas Erlewine described the Tarnation version of "The Little Black Egg" as a highlight of Mirador.
+Other recordings of "The Little Black Egg" include a 1985 version by garage rock band the Rattlers, on their only full-size album, Rattled!; a 1991 version by the Primitives, released on their Galore album; a 1993 version by the Lemonheads, released on their Into Your Arms CD single; a 1966 version by the Music Explosion featuring lead singer Jamie Lyons, available on their Anthology CD; and a 1997 version by the Paula Frazer-led country band Tarnation, released on their Mirador album.
+AllMusic reviewer Stephen Thomas Erlewine described the Tarnation version of "The Little Black Egg" as a highlight of Mirador.

 The Minus 5 covered it on the 2000 release In Rock.